NewPages Guide to Literary Magazines

 Each issue of The Georgia Review features some 200 pages of fiction, poetry, essays, and reviews—as well as a visual art portfolio, usually in color.

 The aim of Gold Man Review, an annual literary journal, is to serve and support our community of authors residing on the West Coast.
+We are really proud of our West Coast vibe and are always on the lookout for unusual submissions that blur the traditional lines of storytelling.

 We publish fiction and poetry twice a year, each fall and spring.
 Work from the journal is consistently cited in collections honoring the finest new writing.